sandorp29/HighwayCoaster-WPF/README.md

 # HighwayCoaster

-An arcade game written in C# using WPF technology.
+An arcade game written in C# using WPF.

 This game was a teamwork project of 2 for the subject "Software technology and GUI design" at my university.